Topological adelic curves: Zariski-Riemann spaces, algebraic coverings, Harder-Narsimhan filtrations and heights: Introduction

 where $\eta\in\det(E)\setminus\{0\}$, is independent of the choice of $\eta$.
 Denote also by $\mu(\overline{E}):=\widehat{\deg}(\overline{E}=)/\dim_{K}(E)$ the \emph{slope} of $\overline{E}$.
 Define as well the \emph{maximal slope} $\mu_{\max}(\overline{E}):=\sup_{0 \neq F\subseteq E}\mu(\overline{F})$ and the \emph{minimal slope} $\widehat{\mu}_{\min}(\overline{E}) := \inf_{E \twoheadrightarrow G \neq \{0\} } \widehat{\mu}(\overline{G})$.

-In \S \ref{sec:slopes_proper_case}, we adapt the Harder-Narasimhan formalism for adelic vector bundles over a proper topological adelic curve. \begin{theo}[Theorem \ref{th:HN_general_proper}] Let $\overline{E}=(E,\xi)$ be an adelic vector bundle on $S$.
+In \S \ref{sec:slopes_proper_case}, we adapt the Harder-Narasimhan formalism for adelic vector bundles over a proper topological adelic curve.
+Our result is the following. \begin{theo}[Theorem \ref{th:HN_general_proper}] Let $\overline{E}=(E,\xi)$ be an adelic vector bundle on $S$.
 We assume that the pseudo-norm family $\xi$ is ultrametric on $\Omega_{\um}$.
 Then there exists a unique flag

 of $\overline{E}$, such that \begin{itemize} \item[(1)] for any $i=1,...,n$, $\overline{E_i/E_{i-1}}$ is semistable, i.e. for any non-zero vector subspace $F\subset E$, we have $\mu_{\min}(\overline{F})\leq \mu_{\min}(\overline{E})$; \item[(2)] we have the inequalities